lunaris-studios/neptune/README.md

 ### Updating documentation

-Much of Nucleus's documentation lives inside source code as JSDoc comments in `.tsx` files and KSS markup in `.scss` files.
+Much of Neptune's documentation lives inside source code as JSDoc comments in `.tsx` files and KSS markup in `.scss` files.
 This documentation is extracted and converted into static JSON data using [documentalist](https://github.com/palantir/documentalist/).

 If you are updating documentation sources (_not_ the docs UI code which lives in `packages/docs-app` or the docs theme in `packages/docs-theme`), you'll need to run `yarn compile` from `packages/docs-data` to see changes reflected in the application.
 For simplicity, an alias script `yarn docs-data` exists in the root to minimize directory hopping.